yuanmei39/blueNOTE/README.md

 Be sure to unzip the data files into the Data directory.
 Note that all data sources are provided in the batch file.
 Included in the data download are both pre-processed and processed data files.
 All code needed for reconciliation (GAMS and Stata) are included.
-The data files downloaded via the above the link do not need to be altered and will work as is.
+The downloaded data files do not need to be altered and will work as is.

 Follow the instructions in run.bat.